 At any given thickness, Aluminum is simply much stronger, more rigid and more durable than PVC (vinyl).
 Comparing a piece of PVC extrusion to an Aluminum extrusion, PVC will demonstrate much more flexion.
 Flexion can be a good thing in some applications, but not when it comes to window frames and sashes.
 The more a window sash or frame can flex, the more susceptible it is to air and water penetration.
 The most common force exerted on a window is wind, which can cause flexion.
-In fact, it is a key test all windows under-go when they are rated.
+In fact, wind resistance is a key test all windows under-go when they are rated.
 Vinyl windows require extra structural reinforcement to help strengthen their extrusions and reduce flexion.
 An Aluminum Clad-Wood extrusion has very little flexion and far out-performs Vinyl in its structural integrity.
-Just handle the sash of our SunClad Double Hung and feel how much stronger, rigid and substantial if feels compared to a Vinyl Double Hung.
+The difference is obvious.

 Air Leakage, especially in the winter, means drafty rooms and lost heat due to air transfer.
 Vinyl Windows will typically have higher air leakage ratings than Extruded Aluminum Clad Windows.
 Just a simple comparison of our SunClad Easy-Tilt Double Hung at .05 to our Sun Vinyl DH57 Double Hung at .15 reveals that our SunClad Double Hung is 3 times better than our Vinyl Double Hung in Air Leakage performance.
 It makes sense to minimize the leakage.